Solange5-sol/Learn-Hub-RES-API/README.md

 - Students can enroll in courses
 - Users can comment on courses
 - Admin can manage everything
 ---
-### INSTRUCTOR 👨‍🏫
-- Can create courses
-- Can add lessons
-- Can update and delete own courses
-### ADMIN
-- Can delete anything (users, courses, comments)

 ### Security 🔐
 - JWT Authentication
 - Password hashing using BCrypt